Comme les Lyonnais: 5 Immersive Options to Learn French in Lyon

-At age 21, I packed my bags and took my first solo trip abroad.
+At age 21, I took my first solo trip to Lyon, France.

 Why Study French in Lyon?

 - Lyon is France’s third-largest city.
 Paris and Marseille are France’s first- and second-largest cities by population.
 Lyon is the third, with over 472,000 residents in 2017.
 That means you can enjoy the benefits of a large, vibrant French city, but without the overwhelming tourist industry you’ll find in Paris.

 - It’s the gastronomic capital of the world!
 Between le fromage (cheese), le chocolat (chocolate) and les crêpes (crepes), it’s no surprise France is considered one the world’s main food hubs!

 Lyon is the food capital of France and, many would say, of the world.
 The city has produced some of the world’s greatest chefs and is home to le bouchon lyonnais, a type of family-owned restaurant where Lyon’s mothers share their recipes with locals.